drscott173/CarND-MPC-Project/README.md

 accelerating and braking, or constant adjustments of the steering wheel.
 The higher dimensional paths also seemed erratic with oscillation.

-We guided our model to use a strive for a velocity of 50mph, with no cross track error and a straight heading.
+We guided our model to strive for a velocity of 50mph, with no cross track error and a straight heading.
 We constrained our turning radius to +/- 25 degrees, then normalized these values to the interval [-1, 1] before sending to the simulator.
 We found that we had to invert the predicted steering angle, as apparently